 Some people may only need to take one or two of the medications discussed below, while others may need all of them.

-If blood tests show that your levels of LDL cholesterol ("bad cholesterol") are high, you will be prescribed a type of medication called a statin.
+If blood tests show that your levels of LDL cholesterol ("bad cholesterol") are high, you'll be prescribed a type of medication called a statin.

 Statins work by helping to reduce the production of LDL cholesterol by your liver.

-Many people who take statins experience no or very few side effects, although others experience some troublesome – but usually minor – side effects, such as indigestion, headaches or feeling sick (nausea).
+Many people who take statins experience no or very few side effects, although others experience some troublesome – but usually minor – side effects, such as:

 Antihypertensives are a group of medications used to treat high blood pressure (hypertension).